LF-digitala-kanaler/LFDS/content/components/web/forms/radio-buttons.md

-      * **Styled radio buttons** are used when you want to use radio buttons in a context outside a form flow or if you want more scaled down radio buttons than button group.
+      * **Styled radio buttons** are used when you want to use radio buttons in a context outside a form flow or if you want more/need scaled down radio buttons than button group.
+Typical use cases for this is when there are four or more options, or the options need to have long labels.

       * **Button group** is our main way of presenting users with an either or-choice in a form.
 They follow radio button behaviour but have a more tabby look to them.
+They should be your default option if there are three or less options to choose from.

       * **Radio cards** exist in two sizes and they are used for presenting the user with a primary choice for the whole flow.
 The larger size is used